 First, read this post by author Cynthia Leitich Smith.
 She does an amazing job explaining what goes into a successful author visit.

 Make sure you have copies of my books available well in advance.
 Everyone should have an opportunity to buy or check out a book before I arrive.
 Make sure everyone on your team knows about and promotes the presentation.
 English teachers, Earth Sciences teachers, school librarians, administrators, public librarians and booksellers can all contribute to making it a successful visit.
-You can get books from your local bookseller (find a local independent through Indiebound), from Kids Ink Children's Bookstore, via wholesalers such as Baker & Taylor or Ingram, or through Publisher's Group West.
+You can get books from your local bookseller (find a local independent through Indiebound); from Kids Ink Children's Bookstore; via wholesalers such as Baker & Taylor, Ingram, or Follette; or through Publisher's Group West.
 I can provide books at signings myself if no other options are feasible.
 If I'm providing the books, please assign a volunteer to handle sales so that I can focus on my presentation and autographing.

 If you're feeding me as part of a day at your school or library, any kind of food is fine.
 I like nearly anything and have no food allergies.
 Healthy options are much appreciated, though.
 My shirt size is XL and I don't want to grow it to XXL!
 Thanks.

-Need ideas how to promote an author visit?
-I've listed nine of my favorites here.
+Need ideas about how to promote an author visit?
+I've listed ten of my favorites here.